zyfrain/domination/README.md

 domination
 ==========

-this, that, the other thing
+Contains this, that, and/or the other thing.

+Deriving, or attempting to derive, any value from the works contained herein is endeavored completely at your own risk.